 Everyday business is full of exotic expressions, euphemisms, and skewed phrases.
 You are not fired, you are “outplaced.”
 Your idea is not stupid – it is sub-optimal.
 What’s worse: there are individuals in the world of business who really take it all deadly serious.

 Unfortunately, this kind of “business speak” has a psychological explanation.
 It is not pretty, but that’s the price for finding out the truth.

 Robert I. Sutton, ISBN-13: 978-0446698207

 You have always known it: something is not quite right with “some” people.
-Every time you have to deal with them, be that privately or in a business environment, you immediately feel it: you feel exhausted.
+Every time you have to deal with them, be that private or in a business environment, you immediately feel it: you feel exhausted.
 Your “battery” is low.
 At the end of the proverbial day, you are done with life.
-All you can think of is going home, closing the door, turning off the phone, turning on the on TV and try forget what happened today.
-Unfortunately, tomorrow awaits another day with the same vicious cycle of fear, bullying, Machiavellian horror and never-ending hell.
-Yes, “hell is other people” said Sartre. especially when you are forced to deal with those kind of people.
+All you can think of is going home, closing the door, turning off the phone, turning on the TV, and try to forget what happened today.
+Unfortunately, tomorrow awaits another day with the same vicious cycle of fear, bullying, Machiavellian horror, and never-ending hell.
+Yes, “hell is other people,” said Sartre. especially when you are forced to deal with those kind of people.

 David Craig, ISBN-13: 978-1872188065

 Have you ever considered becoming a professional business consultant?
 You hear that it is easy: walk around in a business suit, have no responsibility, making a lot of easy money and when you get bored, you simply move on to the next project.
 What a life that must be!